Docs

 Routing

 Vaadin uses the React Router, by default.
 This is the most commonly used router in React applications.
-By default, this router is configured manually, but Vaadin is able to generate the routes based the filesystem structure.
+By default, this router is configured manually, but Vaadin can generate the routes based on the filesystem structure.
 This way, you can create a new view by creating a new file in the views folder.

 Useful Routing Hooks